 - A. Notwithstanding section 28-2132, after a hearing, the director may remove a restitution lien filed pursuant to section 13-805 or section 13-806 from a vehicle record if the director finds both of the following: - 1.
 A person purchased the vehicle without any knowledge that the vehicle was subject to a filed restitution lien. - 2.
-The person who sold the vehicle is an obligor under a filed restitution lien and sold the vehicle without disclosing to the purchaser that the vehicle was subject to a filed restitution lien. - B. If a restitution lien is removed as prescribed in subsection A of this section, the department shall place a code on the obligor's record that automatically restores the restitution lien on any vehicle that is subsequently titled or registered, or both, by the obligor. - C. If the lien, or any portion of the lien, was the result of an order to pay restitution, the party for whom restitution was ordered shall be provided with notice of any hearing held pursuant to this section and an opportunity to appear.
+The person who sold the vehicle is an obligor under a filed restitution lien and sold the vehicle without disclosing to the purchaser that the vehicle was subject to a filed restitution lien.

+- B. If a restitution lien is removed as prescribed in subsection A of this section, the department shall place a code on the obligor's record that automatically restores the restitution lien on any vehicle that is subsequently titled or registered, or both, by the obligor. - C. If the lien, or any portion of the lien, was the result of an order to pay restitution, the party for whom restitution was ordered shall be provided with notice of any hearing held pursuant to this section and an opportunity to appear.
 The department shall provide notice of the hearing to the governmental agency that requested the lien be placed on the obligor's record.
 The governmental agency that requested the lien shall promptly provide notice to any party for whom restitution was ordered.

 31-230.
-Prisoner spendable accounts; fees
+Prisoner spendable accounts

 - A. The director shall establish a prisoner spendable account for each prisoner.
-All monies that are received by a prisoner and that are not required to be deposited in another account shall be deposited in the prisoner's spendable account. - B. The director shall adopt rules for the disbursement of monies from prisoner spendable accounts. - C. If the court has ordered the prisoner to pay restitution pursuant to section 13-603, the director shall withdraw a minimum of twenty per cent, or the balance owing on the restitution amount, up to a maximum of fifty percent of the monies available in the prisoner's spendable account each month to pay the court ordered restitution. - D. The director may establish by rule a fee for any deposits made to a prisoner spendable account.
-The director shall deposit, pursuant to sections 35-146 and 35-147, any monies collected pursuant to this subsection in the department of corrections building renewal fund established by section 41-797. - E. Before a prisoner's discharge, the state department of corrections may withdraw from the prisoner's spendable account any applicable fees prescribed by title 28 or the department of transportation's rules for the issuance of either a driver license or a non-operating identification license to the prisoner, if eligible.
+All monies that are received by a prisoner and that are not required to be deposited in another account shall be deposited in the prisoner's spendable account. - B. The director shall adopt rules for the disbursement of monies from prisoner spendable accounts. - C. If the court has ordered the prisoner to pay restitution pursuant to section 13-603, the director shall withdraw a minimum of twenty per cent, or the balance owing on the restitution amount, up to a maximum of fifty per cent of the monies available in the prisoner's spendable account each month to pay the court ordered restitution. - D. The director may establish by rule a fee for any deposits made to a prisoner spendable account.
+The director shall deposit, pursuant to sections 35-146 and 35-147, any monies collected pursuant to this subsection in the department of corrections building renewal fund established by section 41-797.